kealanheena/CV/README.md

 I got a chance to try something new here and to build on my organisational skills through keeping a clean and manageable workspace, problem-solving skills through facing and overcoming the new array of challenges, and communication skills through dealing with the different workers I'd be helping and getting help from.

 ## Hobbies
-- Jiu Jitsu - It's enjoyable keeps you fit and teaches respect which is a good attitude to have to keep you out of trouble and if that doesn't work you can use it as a last resort.
+- Jiu-Jitsu - It's enjoyable keeps you fit and teaches respect which is a good attitude to have to keep you out of trouble and if that doesn't work you can use it as a last resort.
 - Puzzle/Strategy Games - They're frustrating at time although that makes them all the more rewarding when you solve them plus it's a great thing to do with friends.